kdricemt/kdricemt.github.io/_pages/about.md

 ## Contact
 kiiyama{at}stanford.edu

 ## Recent News
 - Sep.14 2025  An article about Lunar PNT research in Stanford NAV Lab is available at the [latest issue of Inside GNSS](https://cdn.coverstand.com/61061/851733/49922e7fd445bf24b05f02cc710b9a5740d30fab.1.pdf)
   - GNSS Solutions: Developing a sustainable lunar navigation architecture (page 18 -- 27)
 - Sep.14 2025  Presented two papers at the ION GNSS conference.
 Please see the [publications page](/publications/) for details
-  - The paper "Plasmaspheric Delay Characterization and Comparison of Mitigation Methodologies for Lunar Terrestrial GNSS Receivers" received the Best Presentation Award of the session
+  - The paper "Ionospheric and Plasmaspheric Delay Characterization and Mitigation Methodologies for Lunar Terrestrial GNSS Receivers" received the Best Presentation Award of the session
 - May.15 2025  Our team won the [Lunar Autonomy Challenge](https://www.nasa.gov/directorates/stmd/top-prize-awarded-in-lunar-autonomy-challenge-to-virtually-map-moons-surface/)!
 - Apr.11 2025  Four papers were accepted for the ION GNSS+ Conference!
 - Nov.20 2024  Presented for the ION Webinar "Webinar: Satellite Ephemeris Parameterization Methods to Support Lunar Positioning, Navigation, and Timing Services".